WSU-janderson/project6-multiset-design-CriglePig/multisetDesign.md

 ## Core Operations

 ### Insert
 The insert operation increases the quantity of an item by `1` using its `string` key.
 If the key is found, the existing quantity is incremented.
 If the key is not found, a new node is created in the AVL tree with its quantity initialized to `1`.
 Adding a new node may require rebalancing if the insertion disrupts the AVL tree’s height balance.
+The insert operation can be used to add items being picked up, one by one.

 #### Time Complexity
 The time complexity of the insert operation is `O(log n)` because both searching for the key and any required rebalancing involve traversing the height of the AVL tree, which remains logarithmic relative to the number of nodes.